-These no-bake Roasted Almond Chocolate Truffles have all the flavour and decadence of a traditional truffle, but they’re suitable for your friends and family following paleo, vegan or gluten-free diets.
+These no-bake Roasted Almond Chocolate Truffles have all the flavour and decadence of a traditional truffle, but they'll be devoured by your friends and family following paleo, vegan or gluten-free diets.

-Made with soft and squishy Medjool dates, roasted almonds, and cocoa, I flavoured them with a little pure almond extract and rolled them in a high quality dark chocolate.
-One bite into that brittle chocolate shell opened it with a satisfying crack, revealing the soft sweet filling inside and convinced me that I had a winner.
+But these truffles are made with soft and squishy Medjool dates, roasted almonds, and cocoa.
+I flavoured these them with a little pure almond extract and then rolled them in a high quality dark chocolate.
+One bite into that brittle chocolate shell opened it with a satisfying crack, revealing the soft sweet filling inside.
+I had a winner!

 These little chocolate truffles are quick and easy to prepare.